 Breakup Breakout: Due to his injury, he was barely in the Nexus at all.
-However, back in 2010 very few people would have guessed that Skip Sheffield would later become a bigger star than anyone in the original Nexus.
+However, back in 2010, very few people would have guessed that Skip Sheffield would later become a bigger star than anyone else in the original Nexus.
+While he hasn't been center of a high profile angle the same way Barrett was, he's been far more consistently high on the card.
+While Daniel Bryan is a much bigger star than Ryback, he was never really a part of Nexus, being kicked out in less then a week.

 Canon Discontinuity: He was in no way shape or form part of The Nexus.
 What they acknowledge is that he was part of NXT season 1, before getting hurt.